 Can you pour hot Water on a Frozen Heat Pump?

 Yes, you can pour hot water (or cold water) over your heat pump to melt the snow and ice that accumulates during the cold weather.
 Pouring hot water on frozen heat pump raises the temperature of ice, thus accelerating the melting process.
 However, you must be extremely cautious when pouring hot water on frozen heat pump, lest you get burned in the process and never pick the ice off with a sharp object.
 This could cause severe damage and personal injury.

 Heat pumps are a great heating and air conditioning option for your home.
 A heat pump is like an air conditioner but it is capable of cooling and heating.

 Heat pumps are more efficient than air conditioners because they both heat and cool your home so you don’t have to separate heating and cooling system.

 A two-stage unit may seem to run longer than a traditional single-stage unit, but this part-capacity operation offers energy-saving benefits that you will feel throughout your home.
-Heat pumps can freeze for many reasons.
+Heat pumps can freeze during winter for many reasons.